Maya Lowlands

-The Maya Lowlands are the largest cultural and geographic, first order subdivision of the Maya Region, located in eastern Mesoamerica.
+The Maya Lowlands (Spanish: tierras bajas mayas) are the largest cultural and geographic, first order subdivision of the Maya Region, located in eastern Mesoamerica.
 (Note: The three commonly-given first-order sub-divisions of the Maya Region being, from north to south, the Lowlands, Highlands, and Pacific Coastal Plain (Sharer & Traxler 2006).
 However, Adams & Macleod 2000a assert that the Maya Region 'has traditionally been divided into three major physical zones: the northern lowlands, southern lowlands, and highlands (including the Pacific slope); or in some schemes, northern, central and southern regions.')

 Extent

 The Maya Lowlands are restricted by the Gulf of Mexico to the north, the Caribbean Sea to the east, and the Maya Highlands to the south and west.
 The precise northern and eastern limits of the Lowlands are widely agreed upon, being formed by conspicuous bodies of water.
 Their southern and western limits, however, are not precisely fixed, as these are restricted by 'subtle environmental changes or transitions from one zone [the Highlands] to another [the Lowlands],' rather than conspicuous geographic features.
 (Note: The transition from the Maya Highlands to the Lowlands has been described as 'gradual' (Sharer & Traxler 2006).
 Rough demarcations are nonetheless attempted in literature.
 For instance, Wallace 2020 fixes the southern and western limits as being just above (or on the foothills of) 'the volcanic mountain ranges of Guatemala and Chiapas.'
 Adams & Macleod 2000b fix them as a line (i) encompassing Cholan Mayan speakers (ii) running from eastern Tabasco, through eastern Chiapas, into Alta Verapaz, and up to northwestern Honduras.)

 The Lowlands fully encompass Belize, the Guatemalan department of Peten, and the Mexican states of Campeche, Yucatán, and Quintana Roo.
 They may further partially encompass a number of northerly Guatemalan departments, northwesterly Honduran departments, and southeasterly Mexican states.
 (Note: For instance, the Lowlands as characterised by Adams & Macleod 2000b encompass 'eastern Tabasco, the lowland tropical forests of eastern Chiapas, [...] parts of Alta Verapaz, Guatemala, and [part of] northwestern Honduras.')